fut-shell/fut-shell.github.io/README.md

 These questions and the discussion will be moderated by the organizers.
 To attend, [please register with HotOS](https://web.cvent.com/event/ea21de2e-ff68-470b-8b09-743b6572c469/).

+You can read more in the [official panel description](panel-summary.pdf).

 <section>

 ### Background, Aim, and Scope